 NOTE: Super Admins can control what layout options Site Admins are allowed to change, so some (or all) of the fields listed below may not be available to you.

-On this tab, you can manage the following site layout options:
+On this tab, you can manage the site layout options described in the table below.

 Determines the default maximum width of all pages (content will respond to optimally fill the browser at widths smaller than the maximum).